la-ots/pelican/docs/accessibility/checklist.md

 - Does the web page or document have a title that describes its topic or purpose?
 - Are mechanisms in place that [allow users to bypass blocks of content](/accessibility/skip-link/) (e.g., a “skip to main content”?
 - Does the website include two or more ways of finding content, such as a navigation menu, search feature, or [human-readable site map](/sitemap/)?
-- Do all [links contain meaninful text](/foundation/links/), independent of context?
+- Do all [links contain meaningful text](/foundation/links/), independent of context?
 - At 200% zoom or higher, all content and controls should still be accessed.

 ### Understandable